The basic difference between being assertive and being aggressive is how our words and behavior affect the rights and well-being of others.

 To be assertive means to stand up for yourself — to stand up for your rights and beliefs when others are being critical or when they speak up against you.

 Assertiveness is about feeling comfortable being yourself in various situations.
-More specifically, it’s about feeling comfortable changing your mind; feeling comfortable saying that you don’t know, don’t care, or just don’t have the time.
+More specifically, it’s about feeling comfortable changing your mind — acknowledging that you don’t know, don’t care, or just don’t have the time.
 It’s about not feeling the need to justify your actions or behavior to anybody else.

 To be assertive means having the courage to ask for help, to express your dissatisfaction or affection, to give compliments and constructive feedback, and to disagree with others with an open and honest perspective.